sschaub/cps301db/README.md

 # cps301db

-CpS 301 database web interface
+This application presents a simple web interface to a MySQL database.
+It is used in CpS 301.